Pratt & Whitney says drive to lower F-35 costs "burned in our brain"

 “We have made a proposal for a certain number of engines, and if that number of engines gets adjusted, then we’ll have to re-propose,” Croswell said.

-Croswell said he expected negotiations about the sixth F-35 engine contract to proceed more quickly than the last time since Pratt had already signed a $65 million agreement with the Pentagon on maintenance of those planes.
+Croswell said he expected negotiations about the sixth “low rate initial production” contract to proceed more quickly than the last time since Pratt had already signed a $65 million agreement with the Pentagon on maintenance of those planes.

 The company also agreed to shoulder 100 percent of any cost overruns on the fifth batch of engines, which meant there was less new ground to cover in the next contract, he said.